-• Alternative 1 (No Action Alternative): If implemented, the District's flex-pipe would not be used to create sandbar habitat downstream of the offset dikes near Burnham Island.

-- The current bathymetry in the area would remain relatively unchanged until future channel maintenance dredging is completed or the local configuration of river training structures is modified. - Alternative 2 (Environmental Dredging): If implemented, the District would hydraulically dredge within the navigation channel adjacent to the offset dikes, and use the dredge disposal material to enhance the depositional areas near Burnham Island, increase their overall elevation, improve bathymetric diversity, and provide new sandbar habitat.
+- Alternative 1 (No Action by the Corps): If implemented, the District's flex-pipe would not be used to create sandbar habitat downstream of the offset dikes near Burnham Island.
+The current bathymetry in the area would remain relatively unchanged until future channel maintenance dredging is completed or the local configuration of river training structures is modified. - Alternative 2 (Preferred Alternative): If implemented, the District would hydraulically dredge within the navigation channel adjacent to the offset dikes, and use the dredge disposal material to enhance the depositional areas near Burnham Island, increasing their overall elevation and providing new sandbar habitat.